 Standard Ingredients

-- Eggs: Essential for moisture and binding.
+- Eggs: Give moisture and help hold everything together.

-- Parmesan Cheese: Adds richness and flavor.
+- Parmesan Cheese: Adds richness and extra flavor.

 Slider Assembly Ingredients